zauberzeug/quicktest-maui/README.md

 # Xamarin.Quicktest

-Quicktest provides infrastructure to write acceptance and integration tests with NUnit for Xamarin.Forms apps.
+Quicktest provides infrastructure to write acceptance and integration tests with NUnit for .NET Maui apps.
 With a little care (mocking HTTP, etc) you can achieve a very fast executing set of tests to ensure high level requirements are working as expected.

 ```csharp